A’s acquire reliever Cory Gearrin from Rangers

 OAKLAND, Calif. — The Oakland Athletics have acquired right-handed reliever Cory Gearrin from the Texas Rangers for minor league right-handers Abdiel Mendoza and Teodoro Ortega.

-The teams announced the deal Friday, the last day for trades to be done for players to be eligible for the postseason.
+The teams announced the deal Friday, the last day that players can be traded and be eligible for the postseason.

 Gearrin has combined to go 2-1 with a 3.51 ERA and one save in 56 relief appearances this season with Texas and San Francisco.
 He began the season with the Giants and was traded to the Rangers in July.